-With over 2,079 employees located at 56 fire rescue stations and several administrative facilities, the Miami-Dade Fire Rescue Department (the "Department") provides fire suppression and emergency medical service to approximately 1.6 million people who reside in 29 municipalities and the unincorporated area of the County, encompassing a District of approximately 1,865 square miles.
+With over 2,142 employees located at 58 fire rescue stations and several administrative facilities, the Miami-Dade Fire Rescue Department (the "Department") provides fire suppression and emergency medical service to approximately 1.6 million people who reside in 29 municipalities and the unincorporated area of the County, encompassing a District of approximately 1,866 square miles.

 Along with basic fire suppression and emergency medical service, the Department maintains: (a) three (3) Air Rescue helicopters to transport injured persons to area trauma hospitals; (b) a Hazardous Materials Bureau and a Marine Services Bureau; and (c) two (2) specialized airport Crash-Fire-Rescue vehicles.
+In addition, the Department also provides ocean rescue service to Crandon Park Beach and Haulover Beach.
 The Department assigns an entire division to Miami International Airport.
 The Department also maintains an International Disaster Response Team, which includes a K-9 unit trained to locate people trapped in collapsed buildings.
 The Department's firefighters are experts in vehicle extrications, and are specially trained in rope rescue, confined space rescue, high-rise firefighting, and mass casualty response.

 The Director of the Department (the "Director"), along with his executive staff, oversees the day to day operations of the Department.
-The executive staff consists of three (3) Deputy Directors, one (1) civilian Assistant Director of Administration and five (5) Assistant Chiefs in charge of operations and various administrative functions.
+The executive staff consists of one (1) Deputy Director, one (1) civilian Assistant Director of Administration, one civilian Chief Financial Officer, and three (3) Assistant Chiefs in charge of operations and various administrative functions.
 The Department is further divided into divisions, battalions and bureaus run by both uniformed officers and civilian managers.
 Currently, the Director reports to an Assistant County Manager, and through him, to the County Manager, who has the power to appoint and remove the Director.